Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Numerical examples

-Two material meshes (Fig.~\ref{fig:Ex2_mdRef}c~\&~d) are compared: a uniform mesh with 60 linear ME and an adapted mesh with 4 linear ME that ideally capture the unknown $\rho(\xi)$.
+\paragraph{Regularized results for exact and inexact bending stiffness} Two material meshes (Fig.~\ref{fig:Ex2_MD}c~\&~d) are compared: a uniform mesh with 60 linear ME and an adapted mesh with 4 linear ME that ideally capture the unknown $\rho(\xi)$.
 Since such a dense uniform mesh would inevitably lead to overfitting, regularization is applied.
-As the penalty matrix $\mL$, a finite-difference approximation of the first derivative operator is chosen~\citep[page 199]{hansen2013least}.
+As the penalty matrix $\mL$, a finite-difference approximation of the first derivative operator is chosen~\citep[page 199]{Hansen2013}.
 The value of $\alpha$ is selected using the L-curve~--~a parametric log-log plot that relates the norms of the regularized solution and the residual~\citep{Hansen1993}.
 The optimal $\alpha$ corresponds to the leftmost corner of the L-curve, where a balance between solution smoothness and data fit is achieved.
-An example of the L-curve for Case 2d.3 from Tab.~\ref{tab:Ex2_md1} is shown in Fig.~\ref{fig:Ex2_mdRef}f.
+An example of the L-curve for Case 2d.3 from Tab.~\ref{tab:Ex2_MD} is shown in Fig.~\ref{fig:Ex2_MD}f.

-Tab.~\ref{tab:Ex2_md1} compares the results obtained with the regularized uniform material mesh and the adapted mesh in the absence of noise.
+Tab.~\ref{tab:Ex2_MD} compares the results obtained with the regularized uniform material mesh and the adapted mesh in the absence of noise.
 Case 2d.1 uses the reference stiffness, while the others use the inexact distribution from Eq.~\eqref{e:Ex2ACexp}.
 The average identification error for the uniform mesh, $\errAreg$, is around three times higher than $\errAadt$ for the adapted mesh (e.g., Case 2d.3: $\errAreg/\errAadt\approx3.77$).
 In contrast, the corresponding ratio for the maximum errors is around 10 (e.g., Case 2d.3: $\errMreg/\errMadt\approx12.63$).
-Fig.~\ref{fig:Ex2_md}a shows that the uniform mesh qualitatively captures the density drop at the middle of the beam, though Case 2d.2 exhibits notable oscillations.
-However, the density at the center is overestimated, which is responsible for the high maximum errors reported in Tab.~\ref{tab:Ex2_md1} and shown in Fig.~\ref{fig:Ex2_md}b for Case 2d.3.
+Fig.~\ref{fig:Ex2_MD_err}a shows that the uniform mesh qualitatively captures the density drop at the middle of the beam, though Case 2d.2 exhibits notable oscillations.
+However, the density at the center is overestimated, which is responsible for the high maximum errors reported in Tab.~\ref{tab:Ex2_MD} and shown in Fig.~\ref{fig:Ex2_MD_err}b for Case 2d.3.
 This stems from the smoothing effect of regularization, which here penalizes the solution slope.

 Alternative regularization techniques based on the $\ell_1$ norm may alleviate this issue~\citep{Tibshirani2011}, while also promoting solution sparsity and facilitate model selection.
 For example, penalizing the term $\alpha\norm{\mL_2\mq}_1$ in the objective function, where $\mL_2$ is an approximation of the second derivative operator, encourages the clustering of linear ME into larger piecewise-linear segments.
 For constant ME, a similar effect is obtained using Total Variation regularization~\citep{Vogel2002}.